-Julietta Patnick is the Director of the NHS Cancer Screening Programmes, which now operated by Public Health England.
+Julietta Patnick was Director of the NHS Cancer Screening Programmes until retirement in 2015.

 Julietta is committed to improving the lives of people with cancer and increasingly interested in survivorship.
 She sees the Cavendish approach to giving people back some control in their lives as one improves the general health and wellbeing of people recovering from cancer treatment

-Julietta graduated in Ancient History and Classical Civilisation from Sheffield University and has lived in the city since graduating.
+Julietta graduated in Ancient History and Classical Civilisation from Sheffield University and lived in the city for over 40 years after graduation.

 Cllr Mike Pye joined Cavendish as a patron in 2005, when he chose Cavendish Cancer Care as one of his Lord Mayor’s charities during his year in office.
 Mike remained a consistent supporter, attending our charity balls, AGMs, and also doing regular fundraising of his own.
 In 2020, he shaved his head for Cavendish as part of the 250 Challenge!

 We were deeply saddened by his sudden death in 2023 and will always remember him for his deep commitment to Cavendish Cancer Care and his warmth and kindness.